-Favism (Latin: faba = bean) is a metabolic disorder with X chromosomal recessive inheritance which is caused by a glucose-6-phosphate dehydrogenase (G6PD) deficiency.
-The enzyme glucose-6-phosphate dehydrogenase plays a key role in the pentose phosphate pathway and catalyzes the convertion of glucose-6-phosphate into D-glucono-1,5-lactone 6-phosphate.
-In this process, reduction equivalents such as NADPH are formed, that protect certain cell structures (e.g. erythrocyte membranes) from oxidative damage.
-The G6PD deficiency causes the cell to lose this protective mechanism, resulting in hemolytic anemia.
+Favism (from Latin: faba = bean) is an X-linked recessive inherited metabolic disorder caused by a glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+The enzyme glucose-6-phosphate dehydrogenase plays a key role in the pentose phosphate pathway and catalyzes the conversion of glucose-6-phosphate into D-glucono-1,5-lactone 6-phosphate.
+This results in reduction equivalents such as NADPH that protect certain cell structures (e.g. erythrocyte membranes) from oxidative damage.
+The cell loses this protective mechanism due to the G6PD deficiency, resulting in hemolytic anemia.

-Various mutations in the G6PD gene lead to a G6PD deficiency.
-The remaining enzyme activity and therefore the severity of signs and symptoms vary according to the mutation.
-The G6PD deficiency is classified into different categories according to the measured enzyme activity.
+Diverse pathogenic variants in the G6PD gene lead to a G6PD deficiency.
+The residual enzyme activity and therefore symptom expression varies according to the mutation.
+G6PD deficiency is categorized according to the measured enzyme activity.

-Due to the X chromosomal inheritance, it is mainly men that are affected.
-Hemizygous men and homozygous or compound heterozygous women show the full phenotype.
-Heterozygous female carriers usually only show signs and symptoms if a preferential expression of the affected allele is present, e.g. due to skewed X-inactivation.
-Among the German population the prevalence is 0.14-0.37%, in some countries in Africa, Asia and the Mediterranean area it is 3-35%.
-Among the Western European population, the Mediterranean form caused by the mutation c.563C>T (p.Ala188Ser) is the main cause for favism and leads to a severe course of the disease (WHO class II).
-Oxidatively acting medication may trigger hemolytic anaemic crises and should therefore only be administered after a thorough risk-benefit analysis.
-The proteins of the fava bean (aglycones) and their pollen trigger hemolytic incidents as well.
+Due to the X chromosomal inheritance, mainly men are affected.
+Hemizygous men and homozygous or combined heterozygous women with variants on the X chromosome show the fully distinct phenotype.
+Heterozygous female carriers usually only show symptoms if a preferential expression of the affected allele is present, e.g. due to skewed X-inactivation.
+The prevalence is 0.14-0.37% among the German population, in some countries in Africa, Asia and the Mediterranean it is 3-35%.
+In the Western European population, the Mediterranean form caused by the mutation c.563C>T (p.Ser188Phe) is the main cause of favism and leads to a severe course of the disease (WHO class II).